US companies walk fine line when doing business with China

 Over time, companies that want to do business with China learn to censor themselves — and maybe even their own employees.

-Ultimately, some companies may find it’s not worth the risk of alienating its U.S. customers or risking Chinese ire by doing business in China, no matter how lucrative the deals may be.
+Ultimately, some companies may find it’s not worth the possibility of alienating U.S. customers or risking Chinese ire by doing business in China, no matter how lucrative the deals may be.
 Dartmouth’s Argenti says they must consider how their business in China measures up to their own values and sense of responsibility and then decide, “Are you willing to go to the mat for that, or is it just lip service?”

 “For most companies,” Argenti concedes, “it’s just lip service.”